 My English is not perfect, I´m sorry for mistakes, but making post will help me to develop my English grammar and the result will be better posts.

 The architect Frank Lloyd Wright introduced the word "organic" for his concept of architecture in 1908 going further than his mentor the architect Louis Sullivan --considered by many as the creator of the skyscraper and the father of modernism-- whose said "form follows function".
+Wright changed the concept of that phrase saying that "form and function are one" and taking the nature as the best example of his idea.

 Frank Lloyd Wright's organic architecture takes on a new meaning.
 For him "organic" does not refer to something that has forms of animals or plants, but it involves a respect for the properties of materials and the harmonious relationship between the form/design and the function of the building.